ippontech/blog-usa/posts/creating-your-first-truffle-project.md

 ## Using Ganache to create a local blockchain

-Anyone who knows the protocols that Ethereum layed out, can run the EVM, or connect to the main network.
+Anyone who knows the protocols that Ethereum laid out can run the EVM, or connect to the main network.
 For now, we would like to run a local client that will act as our little EVM.
 The Truffle Suite has an easy to use client called [Ganache](https://github.com/trufflesuite/ganache-cli).
 It comes in two flavors, console and cli.
 We will be using the cli for this project, because we will be running it programmatically, and we can run it with our own configuration.
 If you want to get a better feel for what Ganache is doing in the background, check out the [console](https://truffleframework.com/ganache) version.

 1. First, lets install it into our project